 Study with us

-Researchers in the Cancer Epidemiology Unit are academic supervisors for some of the students on the MSc in Global Health Science and Epidemiology, run by the Nuffield Department of Population Health.
+Our researchers are academic supervisors for students on the MSc in Global Health Science and Epidemiology, run by the Nuffield Department of Population Health.
 See the Study with Us section of the NDPH website for details of how to apply for this course.

-We also offer the opportunity for MSc students from Oxford and elsewhere to do summer research placements working on our large datasets.
+We offer MSc students from Oxford and elsewhere summer research placements working on our large datasets.
 Please contact our research staff with your CV, details of your research background and research interests if you are interested in a short placement.